-As an IT Leader you may be responsible for a house divided when it comes to categorizing your portfolio between legacy and modern systems processes.
-This may mean that you must maintain completely separate Backup, Disaster Recovery, Change Control, Source Control, Security and Network protocols.
+As an IT Leader, you may be responsible for a house divided when it comes to categorizing your portfolio between legacy and modern systems processes.
+This may mean that you must maintain a completely separate Backup, Disaster Recovery, Change Control, Source Control, Security and Network protocols.

 It may also mean that the latest, innovative processes such as Agile Development and DevOps are only implemented in the modern part of your shop while the other legacy part continues to stay with traditional methods for updating and maintaining legacy applications.

 In fact, if your most mission-critical, enterprise applications are still maintained in procedural COBOL then the opportunity to implement Agile and especially DevOps procedures may still seem unobtainable against the backdrop of a primarily legacy infrastructure.

 The good news is that whether you have already implemented Agile or DevOps within a limited scope of your operations or if you have only been waiting for the right opportunity to implement it to begin with, any initiative you would undertake to transform your legacy applications becomes an ideal opportunity to finally get going with or extend your DevOps approach.

 DevOps (a clipped compound of “development” and “operations”) is a culture, movement, or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
 It aims at establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.